 Receipt Nominations

-Where an OBA (or other arrangement requiring Shipper nominations) applies at a Receipt Point:

-each Shipper using that Receipt Point shall notify its NQs in accordance with sections 4.8, 4.9 and 4.10; and

-the Interconnected Party will be required (under its ICA) to approve or curtail those NQs in accordance with section 4.12.
+Each Shipper using a Receipt Point shall notify its NQs in accordance with sections 4.8, 4.9 and 4.10.
+The Interconnected Party may (and, if required under its ICA, will) approve, curtail or reject those NQs, including in accordance with section 4.12 as applicable.

-First Gas will not be required to approve or curtail NQs at any Receipt Point.
-First Gas may curtail flow at a Receipt Point in the circumstances referred to in section 9.1.
+First Gas will not be required to approve, curtail or reject NQs at any Receipt Point (other than in relation to AHPs).
+First Gas may curtail gas flow and/or associated nominations at a Receipt Point in the circumstances referred to in section 9.1.

 Delivery Zone Nominations